Updated 24 March 2022

 The words ‘tax investigation’ may fill you with dread.
 In reality, having your business checked out by HMRC shouldn’t be too onerous if you’ve been keeping efficient accounts.
 Although it’s rarely a walk in the park, this guide can help you turn what might be scary experience into one that is merely time-consuming.

 Every tax investigation starts with a brown envelope marked ‘HMRC’ falling through your letterbox.
-It means that HMRC wants to take a closer look at the finances of your business.
 Your company records will face varying degrees of scrutiny, depending on the reason the investigation has been launched.
+The letter will tell you whether the investigation is into a particular aspect of your tax return, or a more comprehensive investigation into your wider tax affairs.
+Ask your accountant to give you their view on why the investigation is being launched.

 At minimum, HMRC will be looking to clarify a specific aspect of your tax return.
 However, if they want to conduct a full investigation you’ll need to submit your financial records.
 These will probably include: